danhorst/danhorst.com/content/lists/behavior-change.md

 >
 > Changing behavior of individuals and organizations is a critical job function of managers and executives.
 > As such, much of the materials available in popular business and management literature is watered-down behavior science.
+> There is more overlap than you might thing between training dolphins and managing people.

+These behavior change procedures are ordered from least to most invasive.
+Start with the least invasive procedure possible before escalating.
+Level five should be avoided.
+Level six should be treated as a last resort.

 ## Loose Translation for People in Organizations